Pence, Indiana

 Pence is a small unincorporated community in Jordan Township, Warren County, in the U.S. state of Indiana.

 History

 Pence was founded in September 1902 by Frank R. Pence, who purchased 40 acre of land for the purpose.
 In 1903, Pence became the smallest town in the United States to have a central water system.
 In the early part of the 20th century, Pence had numerous businesses including a grain elevator, a blacksmith shop, a welding and machine shop, a lumber yard, a coal yard, the Bank of Pence (which closed in the 1920s), a hotel (which also housed the post office for a time), restaurants, a general store, grocery stores, a hardware store, a weekly newspaper, a funeral home, a jewelry store, and various others.
 As of 1913, the population was about 150.

 Pence had a baseball team from 1910 to 1955, and also had a basketball team (the Pence Aces).

-The post office operated from October 12, 1903 to April 5, 1957.
+The post office operated from October 12, 1903, to April 5, 1957.

-Mike Pence visited the town when running for governor in 2012.